TimSoethout/TimSoethout.github.io/_posts/2020-08-03-Path-Sensitive-Atomic-Commit.md

 Other examples such as `Deposit`s can also run concurrently, because adding money to an account is always allowed by its preconditions.

 The PSAC diagram (above on the right) tries to explain in more detail how this works and represents the internal decisions of above sequence diagrams:
 1. The `Withdraw` arrives and since there are no events in progress, the preconditions are checked against the account state of €100.
-Now internally there are two possible outcome states, represented by the arrows: €100, when the `Withdraw` is eventually aborted by the (not shown) 2PC transaction manager, and €70 when the `Withdraw` is committed. `+` and `-` respectively representing the global commit and global abort.
+Now internally there are two possible outcome states, represented by the arrows: €100, when the `Withdraw` is eventually aborted by the transaction manager, and €70 when the `Withdraw` is committed. `+` and `-` respectively representing the global commit and global abort.
 2. Now when another `Withdraw` arrives the possible outcomes tree is split again for the existing possible states.
 3. When a `Withdraw` of €60 arrives, it is delayed, because in some of the outcome states its preconditions are valid and in some not.
 4. As -€50 commits, the outcome tree can be pruned, and the leafs where it had aborted are cut off.